Vinzent03/find-unlinked-files/README.md

 ## Info
 This plugin goes through your whole vault and searches for files, which are linked nowhere.
 In other words: Files with no backlinks.

 In the end, it will create a file with a list of links to these unlinked files.
-Now you can either delete this unused files or link them somewhere in your vault.
+Now you can either delete these unused files or link them somewhere in your vault.

 **Important:** I have not tested the performance in big vaults.